oleg-barmin/todo-list-barmin/README.md

 ```sh
 $ gradle run --args <port>
 ```
-If port number was not provide application will start on port 4567.
+If port number was not provided application will start on port 4567.